ABKGroup/CT-UCSD/README.md

 ./run_script/run_collect5.sh
 ```

 The above example runs 256 collector jobs across five different servers, each with 96 CPU threads, and runs one training job, one evaluation job, and a reverb server on the main server.
 The main server is equipped with eight NVIDIA-V100 GPUs and 96 CPU threads.
+Note that as described in Figure 6 of the [ISPD22](https://dl.acm.org/doi/abs/10.1145/3505170.3511478) paper, the number of GPUs used will influence the training outcome.

 ---